Professional Development Program

 on the subject areas, presenters and orthoptic

-Seminars and workshops are likely sources and
+Seminars and workshops are likely sources - check

 the content provides an opportunity to learn in an